 Last week we shared Christian’s visit to the Movie Proposal Podcast from Spring of 2018.
 At that point, she was raising money and looking for volunteers just before leaving for principal photography in Normandy.

 A year and a half later, the rough cut of the film is complete.
-We are hosting screenings and fundraising events around the country to focus groups.
+We are hosting focus groups and fundraising events around the country.
 We have high hopes of raising the finishing funds that will enable us to kick off our film festival run in 2020.
 Our production company has grown, and our film is nearly complete, but we are still seeking volunteers and donations.
 It has come to our attention that our ongoing needs are confusing to many of our friends and supporters.

 We’ll start with some of the most common questions.

 Like a fine wine that gets better with age … good films take time!
 Making a film is a complicated and time-consuming process.
 Several factors dictate the production timeline: the story, the funding, the amount of footage that you have, and any number of complications that crop up along the way.
 If you’ve seen Lost in La Mancha, you know what I mean!
 One of the biggest impediments to finishing an independent film is the lack of funding.
 Traditionally, the more funding a production company has, the faster and more efficiently the film production goes.
 The Girl Who Wore Freedom is an independent film funded through donations from people who believe in our story.
 We can only move forward as the funding allows.